Skip to main content

 Both ambulance and non-ambulance placements will be undertaken providing you with exposure to a comprehensive and diverse number of experiences.
 Ambulance placements may include the Emergency Operations Centres, NHS 111, and other specialist roles within the ambulance service.
 Non-ambulance placements may include working in hospital and community settings including Accident and Emergency, medical assessment units, critical care, care homes, hospices and Labour/Birthing ward, as well as in acute elderly care and mental health.

+Please note that you may be required to travel for/during your placements.
 For more information visit our placements page.

 “The placements enjoyable.
 They provided the opportunity to put what we’ve learnt in lectures into practice, as well as develop our ‘patient centred care’ skills.
 They also enabled me to develop my confident and skills to become an efficient and effective paramedic.”